 If you come to Florence in October you’re going to need to pack:

 - Midseason pants.
 Yup! not linen, not summer pants, and not wool yet.
-Something in between, like jeans or heavy cotton.
+Something in between, like jeans or heavy cotton, or heavy leggings.

 - Scarves.
 Because the Italian will cover his or her neck against any breeze, and they make for good accessories.
-Not a heavy wool winter scarf yet, but a pashmina or a big cotton scarf.
+Not a heavy wool winter scarf yet, but a big silk pashmina or a heavy cotton scarf.

 - Boots if you want to look chic.